bellatrix-protocol/MSDS-MySensitiveDataStorage/README.md

+# Introduction
+This project contains the Frontend code for Demo App which we will be used for interacting with the private chain.
+This app basically signs the transactions and submits documents on IPFS and a transaction on RPC.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).